Elastic On-Device LLM Service: Evaluation

+\textbf{Apps with competing demands.} In regular on-device LLM service model, there is no concurrent requests since the device only has one user.
+However, in some extreme scenarios, other apps might have competing demands. \sys will make it transparent to developers/apps.
+For instance, the LLM service may introduce upper-layer scheduling mechanisms like batching~\cite{Orca_osdi} to handle concurrency.

-Mobile devices (smartphones) are typically equipped with hardware accelerators (e.g., Adreno GPUs or Qualcomm NPUs) in their SoCs.
-These SIMD/SIMT DSAs achieve higher throughput and lower latency on traditional on-device DNNs, especially CNNs.
-Yet, to the best of our knowledge currently (Aug., 2024) none of them can seamlessly run prefill and decode of \sys and all its baselines due to legacy SDK/hardware issues like dynamic shape, graph building or non-sparse kernels.
+\textbf{On mobile SoC accelerators. } To the best of our knowledge currently (Aug., 2024) none of mobile DSAs can seamlessly run prefill and decode of \sys and all its baselines due to legacy SDK/hardware issues like dynamic shape, graph building or non-sparse kernels.
 Thus, we conduct a ``what if'' experiment by mapping the theoretical compute/memory load to the profiled latency on these processors.
 We use \texttt{MNN}~\cite{alibaba2020mnn} and \texttt{mllm-NPU}~\cite{xu2024empowering1000tokenssecondondevice} for GPU/NPU profiling on Mi 14, respectively.
-The results are shown in Figure~\ref{fig:accelerators}. \sys can still significantly outperform the baselines under this setting.
+The results are shown in Figure~\ref{fig:accelerators}. \sys can still significantly outperform the baselines.
 We believe that \sys will become more friendly and practical to practitioners with the maturity of accelerators.